MicrosoftLearning/mslearn-databricks/Instructions/Exercises/DE-05-Automate-data-ingestion.md

 9. Select the **Runs** tab in the Job panel and monitor the job run.

-10. Once the job run is successful, you can select it in the Runs list and verify its output.
+10. After the job run is successful, you can select it in the **Runs** list and verify its output.

 You have successfully set up and automated data ingestion and processing using Azure Databricks Jobs.
 You can now scale this solution to handle more complex data pipelines and integrate with other Azure services for a robust data processing architecture.